freedomofpress/securedrop-docs/docs/getting_support.rst

 Enabling two-factor authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Two-factor authentication (2FA) protects your account in the event that your
+Two-factor authentication (2FA) adds an extra layer of security to your account by requiring a one-time
-passphrase is compromised.
-Once enabled, you will be prompted to provide a
-one-time six digit code every time you log into the support portal, in addition
-to your passphrase.
+six-digit code each time you log into the support portal, in addition to your passphrase.

-Two-factor authentication is required to use the support portal.
-After creating
-your account, or after logging into an existing account, you will be prompted
+2FA is required to use the support portal.
+After creating or logging into your account, you will be
-to enable 2FA.
+prompted to enable 2FA.
 To do so:

 1. Choose an application to generate two-factor codes.
 We recommend the
    `FreeOTP app <https://freeotp.github.io/>`__ for Android or iOS, but any